-Selective Calling (SELCAL) is an International Civil Aviation Organization (ICAO) managed communications method used to identify and then notify aircraft that a ground radio station wishes to communicate.
-A unique 4-character SELCAL code is assigned to each aircraft allowing airlines and communication providers to contact a specific aircraft on a common radio voice frequency.
-This means the aircrew can be alerted to a request for communications without having to listen continuously to messages for other aircraft.
-Despite the increasing capability of aircraft satellite communications, traditional long distance radio communications with SELCAL are still the backup systems for delivering Air Traffic Control (ATC) messages and other aviation communications to aircraft in remote areas.
+Selective Calling (SELCAL) is an International Civil Aviation Organization (ICAO) managed communications method used to notify aircraft that a ground radio station wishes to communicate.
+SELCAL works by each aircraft being assigned a different 4-character SELCAL code that allows airlines and communication providers to contact a specific aircraft on a common radio voice frequency.
+This means aircrew are alerted to a request for communications without having to listen continuously to messages for other aircraft.
+Despite the increasing capability of aircraft satellite communications, traditional radio communications with SELCAL remain in extensive use for delivering Air Traffic Control (ATC) messages and other aviation communications to aircraft in remote areas.

 Where possible duplicate codes are assigned to aircraft operated in widely separated areas of the world, and usually do not have the same HF radio frequency assignment.
-However, there are occasions when two or more aircraft having the same code may be operating in the same general area, and will respond to the same transmission.
+However, there are occasions when multiple aircraft having the same SELCAL code may be operating in the same control area, and may respond to the same SELCAL transmission.
 Therefore, SELCAL should not be used as a substitute for proper voice identification procedures.